hugotb88/guitarla-ts/README.md

 Choose name project, React and "Javascript + SWC" swc is a compiler.

-npm install in the project folder to install all the dependencies.
+`npm install` in the project folder to install all the dependencies.

-npm run dev To start the server and run the app
+`npm run dev` To start the server and run the app

-How to deploy
+## How to deploy
-Take a look in the package.json, you will see in the 'scripts' section the parameter 'build' with 'vite build' (because the project was made with VITE)
+- Take a look in the package.json, you will see in the 'scripts' section the parameter 'build' with 'vite build' (because the project was made with VITE)
-Go to terminal and execute npm run build
+- Go to terminal and execute npm run build
-It will create a folder called 'dist' with the .js and .css files along the index.html You need to upload the whole dist folder to some place like Netlify (its free) Go to sites upload the dist folder and go to the site
+- It will create a folder called 'dist' with the .js and .css files along the index.html
+- You need to upload the whole dist folder to some place like Netlify (its free)
+  - Go to sites
+  - upload the dist folder and go to the site

+## Typescript

+### Primitive Types
+Types of data that Typescript supports by default.

+- number
+- string
+- boolean
+- null
+- undefined